 So many years later the couple of weekends that it took to learn to sail and feel confident at the helm are still some of the most rewarding moments in my life.
 They altered my life.
 They changed the lives of my children and they have shaped every aspect of my life.

-That’s my story; what will be yours?
+That’s my story; what’s yours?

 National Learn To Sail Month